Fewer Brits tuned in for King Charles' coronation than the Queen's funeral - Local News 8

 Average viewing figures for the two-hour service at Westminster Abbey — the main part of the Saturday ceremony during which the King was crowned — reached 18.8 million, according to data provided by the UK Broadcasters’ Audience Research Board (Barb).

+The rainy day kicked off with King Charles III and Queen Camilla traveling from Buckingham Palace to Westminster Abbey.
+Watched by cheering and waving crowds, the couple rode in the Diamond Jubilee State Coach drawn by six horses.
+The coach was built in 2012 to commemorate the 60th anniversary of the reign of Queen Elizabeth II.

-The number of viewers peaked at 20.4 million just after midday when the King received his crown, according to Barb, which analyzed audience figures across 11 television channels and services.
+According to Barb, which analyzed audience figures across 11 television channels and services, the number of viewers peaked at 20.4 million just after midday when the King received his crown.

 The BBC took the biggest share by far, with viewership across its BBC One and Two channels peaking at around 15 million, according to numbers released by the UK public broadcaster.